-(By the Agricultural Commission, the Conservation Commission, the Historica District Commission, the Historical Commission, the Industrial Development Commission, the Planning Board, and the Zoning Board of Appeals)
+(By the Agricultural Commission, the Conservation Commission, the Historic District Commission, the Historical Commission, the Industrial Development Commission, the Planning Board, and the Zoning Board of Appeals)

 Article 46.
-Upon motion duly made and seconded and motion made by Sarah Hewins, Conservation Agent, it was a standing vote (87 yes -29 no) for the Town to add the following section to the Carver Wetlands Protection By-law under Section III Plans: "(D) Rules and Regulations: After due notice and public hearing, the Commission may promulgate rules and regulations to fulfill the purposes of this section.
-Failure by the Commission to promulgate such rules and regulations or a legal declaration of their invalidity by a court of law shall not act to suspend or invalidate the effects of this section"
+To see if the Town will vote to add the following section to the Carver Wetlands Protection By-law under Section III Plans: "(D) Rules and Regulations: After due notice and public hearing, the Commission may promulgate rules and regulations to fulfill the purposes of this section.
+Failure by the Commission to promulgate such rules and regulations or a legal declaration of their invalidity by a court of law shall not act to suspend or invalidate the effects of this section"; or take any other action relative thereto.